ErinaTheDummy/SwordToShield/Character_Creation/Classes/Gunslinger.md

 # Crafting
 Range refers to the effective and disadvantage range of an item, magazine refers to the amount of ammunition an item may hold, and cost refers to the amount of scrap needed to craft the item.
+Range refers to range in feet.

 ### Reloading
 When the magazine is fully expended you must expend an action to reload it,